sethherr/soulheart/README.md

 ## Getting started

-See the [Soulheart demos page](https://sethherr.github.io/soulheart/) for a step-by-step explanation of creating an instance and setting up a select box that uses it as a remote data source.
+See the [Soulheart demo page](https://sethherr.github.io/soulheart/) for a step-by-step explanation of creating an instance and setting up a select box that uses it as a remote data source.

 ## Deployment